BPE, BFIG tango over $3.2bn ALSCON complex – The Sun Nigeria

 Uche Usim, Abuja

-Hopes of reviving the $3.2 billion Aluminum Smelter Company of Nigeria (ALSCON) in Ikot Abasi, Akwa Ibom State, are waning as the preferred bidder, BFIG Group and the Bureau of Public Enterprises (BPE) are still locking horns over the outfit, 16 years after the company won the bid.
+Hopes of reviving the $3.2 billion Aluminum Smelter Company of Nigeria (ALSCON) in Ikot Abasi, Akwa Ibom State, are waning as the preferred bidder, BFIG Group and the Bureau of Public Enterprises (BPE) are still locked in supremacy battle over the outfit, 16 years after it won the bid.

 “Why did he sign it if it was the wrong one?
 He signed in December last year.
 We have a copy of the agreement and we can show it to the press if he wants.
 The agreement he signed stipulates that he makes payment within 15 days.
 He has not made any payment.
 It is very unfortunate that we can allow this kind of irresponsibility from a Nigerian who has done everything to castrate such a vital national asset with no intention to change his behavior.
 It is very unfortunate.
 I will not condone it.